anshuln2/oml_1/README.md

 ## FAQs

 1. You might have to install deepspeed from source and pass DS_CPU_ADAM=1 while setting it up if the installation from the requirements.txt does not work

+2. > !!!
+WARNING: Do change the number of GPUs you have available in the deepspeed call's `include localhost:` flag to set which GPU cores you want to use.
+Also change the value of d in the script to represent how many GPUs you want to use simulataneously.